Twisted Logic Tour: Concert synopsis

+Reception

+The tour grossed an average of $801,780 from 15,599 tickets sold each night, leading to $105,834,960 grossed from 2,059,068 admissions in 132 dates.
+Coldplay moved 608,441 entries with the 2005 shows, securing the eleventh-most-attended run of the year.
+They also received a nomination for Major Tour of the Year at the 2006 Pollstar Awards, while PRG was shortlisted for Lighting Company of the Year at the 6th Parnelli Awards after working with the band.

 Video release

-Footage was filmed at the Air Canada Centre in Toronto on 22 and 23 March 2006, but (despite having announced a DVD release in March) they have shown the concert in Canada on Much Music.
-The airing date was Thursday 14 December 2006 at 9 pm and replays occurred at midnight and 3:30 pm on Friday 15 December 2006.
-Footage has also been shown on Spanish television and HDNet and there are plans to air it in other, non-specified countries.
-Due to the lack of airplay on mainstream channels in many countries, the show has been heavily shared over the Internet.
+A concert film was shot at the Air Canada Centre in Toronto on 22 and 23 March 2006.
+The band announced its DVD release in March but it was only shown in television channels like Canada's Much Music, under the name Coldplay: How We Saw the World – Live in Toronto.
+The airing date was 14 December 2006 at 9 pm and replays occurred at midnight and 3:30 pm on 15 December.
+Due to the lack of airplay on mainstream channels, the show has been heavily shared illegally on the internet.